Description Graphs, Matrix-Power Stabilizations and Graph Isomorphism in Polynomial Time: The Stable Partition of a Binding Graph is the Automorphism Partition

-Assume $1\in C_1$, we will turn the labels on vertex $1$ and all $1$'s incident edges to $x_0$.
+Assume $1\in C_1$, we will construct a graph $X_0$ from $X$ by turning the labels on vertex $1$ and all $1$'s incident edges to $x_0$.

 Assume the stable graph $X$ is in forms as follows (produce row-column permutation if necessary): The identical entries of the first row (column) locate consecutively, and in such a way, the same label are in the same block and different labels are in different blocks.
 Formally, let $X=(x_{ij})$ and its block form is as follows.

 Here the first block is $X_{11}=(x_{11})$, and each block $X_{1i}$ is an $1\times \ell_i$ matrix, such that all entries in $X_{1i}$ are identical.
 Any entry in $X_{1i}$ is different with entries in $X_{1j}$ for $i\ne j$.
 A block $X_{ii}$ is a $\ell_i\times \ell_i$ matrix, and $X_{ij}$ a $\ell_i\times \ell_j$ matrix for $i,j\in[s]$.